stechmann/TonUINO/docs/README_EN.md

 Besides the tool `say` (part of macOS) you also need `ffmpeg`.
 The later can quickly be installed via Homebrew.

+1. Install `ffmpeg` (if not done yet):
-To install Homebrew, open `Terminal.app` and follow the instructions on the [Homebrew](https://brew.sh) website.
-After that, please follow these steps in Terminal:
+    - Open `Terminal.app` and follow the instructions on the [Homebrew](https://brew.sh) website.

-#### Install ffmpeg

-1. `brew update`
+    - In Terminal run `brew update && brew install ffmpeg`
+2. Change into the folder where you unzipped the `.zip` from GitHub or where you cloned the repo to.
+3. Run `tools/python create_audio_messages.py --use-say --lang=en`.
+4. Copy the contents of the folder **sd-card** to the SD Card.

+### How to create audio messages using Amazon Polly (option two)

+1. Go to the [AWS website](https://aws.amazon.com/) and create an account.
-2. `brew install ffmpeg`
+2. [Install the tool `aws`](https://docs.aws.amazon.com/en_us/cli/latest/userguide/cli-chap-install.html) (on a Mac by `brew install awscli`) und [configure it](https://docs.aws.amazon.com/en_us/cli/latest/userguide/cli-chap-configure.html).

-When that completed successfully, you can create the audio messages.
-In Terminal:

-#### Create Audio Messages

-1. Change into the folder where you unzipped the `.zip` from GitHub or where you cloned the repo to.
+3. Change into the folder where you unzipped the `.zip` from GitHub or where you cloned the repo to.
-2. Run `python create_audio_messages.py en`.
+4. Run `python tools/create_audio_messages.py --use-amazon --lang=en`.
-3. Copy the contents of the folder **sd-card** to the SD Card.
+5. Copy the contents of the folder **sd-card** to the SD Card.

-### How to create audio messages using Googles text-to-speech service (option two)
+### How to create audio messages using Googles text-to-speech service (option three)

 1. Go to [Googles text-to-speech website](https://cloud.google.com/text-to-speech/) and create an account and an API key.
 2. Change into the folder where you unzipped the `.zip` from GitHub or where you cloned the repo to.
-3. Open the file `create_audio_messages.py` and enter your API key at the line with `googleApiKey=`.
-Then remove the comment character `#` at the begining of the line.
-4. Run `python create_audio_messages.py en`.
+4. Run `python tools/create_audio_messages.py --use-google-key=ABCD --lang=en`.
 5. Copy the contents of the folder **sd-card** to the SD Card.

 ## Tool for lead-in messages